-REIT is an acronym for Real Estate Investment Trust, which is basically a company which develops and owns 'income producing' real estate properties.
-Initial Public Offering of India's first REIT was launched on 18th March'19.
-Shares of Indian REIT started trading from 01st April'19 in Bombay Stock Exchange.
-REITs are registered with the Securities and Exchange Board of India (SEBI) under SEBI (REITs) Regulations, 2014 (the Regulation) as amended from time to time.
-The SEBI REITs Regulations, inter alia, set out the registration requirements, procedure of registration, and eligibility requirements of REITs as well as that of the primary players.
+A Real Estate Investment Trust ("REIT") is a company which develops and own 'income producing' real estate properties.
+The initial public offering of India's first REIT was launched on 18th March 2019.
+The shares of Indian REIT started trading from 01st April 2019 in Bombay Stock Exchange.
+REITs are registered with the Securities and Exchange Board of India ("SEBI") under the SEBI (REITs) Regulations, 2014 (the "REIT Regulations") as amended from time to time.
+The REIT Regulations, inter alia, set out the registration requirements, procedure of registration, and eligibility requirements of REITs.
 It is mandatory for units of all REITs to be listed on a recognised stock exchange having nationwide trading terminals, whether publicly issued or privately placed.

 REITs are companies that own or finance income-producing real estate in a range of property sectors.
-They provide all investors the chance to own valuable real estate, present the opportunity to access dividendbased income and total returns, and help communities grow, thrive, and revitalise.
+REITs provide investors the chance to own valuable real estate, present the opportunity to access dividendbased income and total returns, and help communities grow, thrive, and revitalise.
 REITs allow anyone to invest in portfolios of real estate assets the same way they invest in other industries - through the purchase of individual company stock or a mutual fund or exchange traded fund.
 The stockholders of a REIT earn a share of the income produced through real estate investment - without actually having to go out and buy, manage or finance property.

-REITS may invest either directly or through a Special Purpose Vehicle (SPV).
+REITS may invest either directly or through a Special Purpose Vehicle ("SPV").
 Where the investment is through a SPV, it is required to hold controlling interest and not less than 50% equity in such SPV.
 Also, the SPV in turn is required to hold 80% equity in the REIT assets.